MariaAnaGonzalez/MCA.Violence.Colombia/README.md

 > Gonzalez-Alvarez, M. A., Theuring, S., Moreno Luna, I. del S., Wanyenze, R., Acuña, D. C., Blofield, M., & Rodríguez Romero, V. A. (2025).
 Presentation patterns of gender-based and intrafamilial violence during the first three years of the COVID-19 pandemic in Colombia: A serial cross-sectional study.
 Unpublished manuscript, Institute of International Health, Charité – Universitätsmedizin Berli

-## 📚 **Protocol Reference**
+## 📚 **Study Protocol Reference**

+This analysis is part of the first study within a larger research project on gender-based and intrafamilial violence during the COVID-19 pandemic in Colombia.

+**Protocol Reference**:

-Gonzalez-Alvarez, M. A., Theuring, S., del Socorro Moreno Luna, I., Wanyenze, R., Acuña, D. C., Blofield, M., … Rodriguez, V. (2024, October 21). *Gender-based and intrafamilial violence’s presentation patterns and trends during the first three years of COVID-19’s Pandemic in Colombia: A convergent parallel mixed-methods project*.
-[OSF Repository](https://osf.io/9dahb) · https://doi.org/10.17605/OSF.IO/9DAHB
+Gonzalez-Alvarez, M. A., Theuring, S., del Socorro Moreno Luna, I., Wanyenze, R., Acuña, D. C., Blofield, M., Gonzalez -Quiñones, J. C., Rodriguez Romero, V. A. (2024, October 21).
+Gender-based and intrafamilial violence’s presentation patterns and trends during the first three years of COVID-19’s Pandemic in Colombia: A convergent parallel mixed-methods project. https://doi.org/10.17605/OSF.IO/9DAHB

 ## 📞 Contact